KamilGrundas/goit_homework_11/README.md

 ## Additional Tasks
 - Implement caching mechanism using Redis.
 Perform caching of the current user during authorization;
 - Implement a password reset mechanism for the REST API based application.

+## Part Two
+Your task is to refine the Django application from Homework №10.

+## Tasks
+- Implement a password reset mechanism for registered users;
+- All environment variables used in settings.py should be stored in an .env file.